Alootook Ipellie: Career

-He collaborated with authors providing the illustrations to books like Paper stays put : a collection of Inuit writing edited by Robin Gedalof.
+He collaborated with authors providing the illustrations to books like Paper stays put: a collection of Inuit writing edited by Robin Gedalof.

-Ipellie made a significant contribution to Canadian Literature with the publication of his short story collection " Arctic Dreams and Nightmares," presenting the changes and challenges faced by the Inuit.
+Ipellie made a significant contribution to literature of Canada with the publication of his short story collection Arctic Dreams and Nightmares, presenting the changes and challenges faced by Inuit.
 This was the first published work by an Inuk author.

 Poetry and prose

 In 1971, the Department of Indian Affairs and Northern Development (DIAND), published three of then 17-year-old Ipellie's illustrated poems in their magazine, North.